coconut-svsm/svsm/Documentation/INSTALL.md

 $ sudo zypper si -d qemu-ovmf-x86_64
 ```

-Then go back to the EDK2 source directory and follow these steps to
+Then go back to the EDK2 source directory and follow the steps below to
+build the firmware. `-DTPM2_ENABLE` is required only if you want to use
-build the firmware:
+the SVSM vTPM.

 ```
 $ export PYTHON3_ENABLE=TRUE
 $ export PYTHON_COMMAND=python3
 $ make -j16 -C BaseTools/
-$ source ./edksetup.sh
+$ source ./edksetup.sh --reconfig
-$ build -a X64 -b DEBUG -t GCC5 -D DEBUG_ON_SERIAL_PORT -D DEBUG_VERBOSE -p OvmfPkg/OvmfPkgX64.dsc
+$ build -a X64 -b DEBUG -t GCC5 -D DEBUG_ON_SERIAL_PORT -D DEBUG_VERBOSE -DTPM2_ENABLE -p OvmfPkg/OvmfPkgX64.dsc
 ```

 This will build the OVMF binary that will be packaged into the IGVM file to use